 We have told this story so many times now, it is almost legend: The Lore of the LION.
 Upon boarding the eight hour flight from New York to Rome for a study-abroad semester, Matthew Teismann and Charles Vega were given their random seating assignments - next to one another.
 The result: the birth of a lifelong friendship and business partnership that spans fifteen years.

-Charlie and Matthew have been collaborating on projects together since before founding Lantern Journal in 2009.
+Charlie and Matthew have been collaborating on projects together since 2009.
 Soon after, LIONarchitecture was born with a travel grant application to study ancient stone dwelling in the Orkney Islands in Scotland.
 While their submission was unsuccessful, the explorative architectural practice of LIONarchitecture emerged and has been growing ever since.
 Now with a network of draftsmen, architectural interns, and collaborative joint ventures with architectural offices in Columbus, Cleveland, Ireland, and Australia, Teismann and Vega continue the perpetual hunt.

 Hunting the Lion